zdslogic/.github/README.md

 # zdslogic

 <B>About Us</B>

 Hi!

 Good morning! 🌞

-The following is the AI Generated Blurb about the For-Profit Company called karl.richards@veteransofhope.net>
+The following is the AI Generated Blurb about the For-Profit Company called:

 ZdsLogic
-   +5

 ZdsLogic Technologies, founded in 2014 by Richard K. Campion and based in the Little Compton/Tiverton, RI area, is a software development and technical recruiting firm specializing in web technologies.
 They offer custom software, "ZdsStudio" (a low-code/no-code generator for Java Spring Boot and Angular), and technical consulting for enterprises.
 Key aspects of ZdsLogic include: